 HOW MUCH DO YOU CHARGE?

-Our minimum charge for small tattoos is $100.
+Our minimum charge for small tattoos is $80.
 Whenever possible we try to give an estimate for the piece itself when it can be done in one short sitting.
 We do a lot of custom work, and those can be multiple session.
-In that case our hourly rate is $200/hour.
-This is actually the norm for a good Manhattan tattoo shop, and although it might seem like a lot, there are many other shops in our league that have moved up to $250-$300/hour, so we remain moderately priced.
+We remain moderately priced.
 Custom work entails a lot of “homework” and behind the scenes hours of designing and drawing for which we still do not charge.
 Our clients happiness and our satisfaction with good work is our best reward. (might sound corny, but it’s true.)

 HOW DO YOU MAKE AN APPOINTMENT IF YOU'RE TRAVELING FROM ABROAD/ FROM OUT OF TOWN?